deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 layout: default
 ---

-# IRIS Classifed With a Deep-Belief Net
+# Tutorial: IRIS Classifed With a DBN

-Deep-belief networks can serve as multinomial classifiers.
+Deep-belief networks are algorithms that can serve as multinomial classifiers.
 Given many inputs belonging to various categories, a DBN can learn from a small training set and then classify unlabeled data according to those classes.
 Given an input record, the DBN will choose one label from a set.

 This goes beyond a Boolean ‘yes’ or ‘no’ to handle a broader, multinomial taxonomy of inputs, where the label chosen is represented as a 1, and all other possible labels are 0s.
 The network outputs a vector containing one number per output node.
 The numbers in the vector equals the number of labels to choose from.